wp-plugins/dynamic-widgets/trunk/readme.txt

 === Plugin Name ===
 Contributors: Qurl
 Donate link:
-Tags: widget, widgets, dynamic, sidebar, custom, rules, admin, condition, conditional tags Requires at least: 2.9.1
+Tags: widget, widgets, dynamic, sidebar, custom, rules, admin, condition, conditional tags, wpml, wpec, buddypress Requires at least: 2.9.1
-Tested up to: 3.0.3
+Tested up to: 3.1
-Stable tag: 1.3.7
+Stable tag: 1.4.0

 Dynamic Widgets gives you full control on which pages your widgets will appear.
 It lets you dynamicly place the widgets on WordPress pages.

 == Description ==

 Dynamic Widgets gives you full control on which pages your widgets will appear.
-It lets you dynamicly place the widgets on WordPress pages by setting conditional rules with just a few mouse clicks by role, dates, language (WPML), for the homepage, single posts, pages, authors, categories, archives, error page, search page and custom post types.
+It lets you dynamicly place the widgets on WordPress pages by setting conditional rules with just a few mouse clicks by role, dates, browser, language (WPML), for the homepage, single posts, attachments, pages, authors, categories, archives, error page, search page, custom post types, custom post type archives, WPEC/WPSC categories, BuddyPress Components and BuddyPress Groups

 * Default widget display setting is supported for:
   - User roles
   - Dates
+  - Browsers
-  - Language (WPML)
+  - Languages (WPML)
   - Front page
   - Single post pages
+  - Attachment pages
   - Pages
   - Author pages
   - Category pages